garrandall/popular-music-data/tracks/gone-crazy-alan-jackson.md

   start_date: '1999-06-05'
 ---

-here i am alone again tonight
+here I am alone again tonight
 in this old empty house
 its hard to learn what you don't think you need that you can't live without